mpbrucker/ComplexityProject2/reports/draft_final_report.md

 >>> Insert equation for forces

-where *K1* is the spring constant of horizontal neighbors, *K2* is the spring constant of vertical neighbors, and *KL* is the spring constant connecting to the sliding plate.
+where *dx* is the offset of the block from the equilibrium position, *K1* is the spring constant of horizontal neighbors, *K2* is the spring constant of vertical neighbors, and *KL* is the spring constant connecting to the sliding plate.
+We limit the scope of our analysis to the isotropic case, where *K1 = K2.* Additionally, we assume that F=0 at the boundaries.
+When the sliding plate moves, the forces on each block increase proportionally to *KL*, until a block reaches the threshold force, *Fth,* and slips.

 There are **ADD THIS** phases to the earthquake model:
-1. *Initialization:* Each block is initialized
+1. *Initialization:* We simplify the initialization of Olami et al.'s model by initializing each block to a random value of *dx* in the range [0, *Fth*], where *Fth* is defined as the same value for all blocks.
+Based on the values of *dx,* we then find the initial total force on each block.
+The total force on each block can be positive or negative, but a cell will slip once the absolute value of the force reaches *Fth* regardless of sign.
+2. *Force Calculation:* First, we find which cells have a total force on them greater than *Fth*.

 ### Bibliography